History

 How has our school changed?

-Our buildings have changed quite a lot since the main building was constructed in 1885.
+Our school buildings have changed quite a lot since the main building was constructed in 1875.
 Then, the headmaster and his family lived in the main building.
 There were 3 classes housed in the school.

-Now, we have an additional 2 classrooms and a mobile hut.
+In 1969 the kitchen was re-built in a different place and in 1971 a new hall was built along with additional 4 classrooms and a mobile hut.
 This has replaced another hut, which lost its roof during some strong winds!